How To “Mindfully” Approach Romantic Relationships – Love as a Bandage

 The mind compartmentalizes and catalogs all of our childhood experiences for life, as either pleasant or painful and in doing so, it employs strategies to help us create a gap between the emotional aspect of our being (our vulnerable inner child) and those painful experiences that were overwhelming, intolerable, or traumatic.

-These painful experiences are internalized by the child as “there’s something wrong with me,” but in wearing our brave face out into the world we bury this pain, these beliefs, and insecurities beneath the veil of our persona or personality.
+These painful experiences are internalized by the child as “there’s something wrong with me,” but in not wanting to appear weak and vulnerable, we put on our brave face.
+We venture out into the world burying the pain, the beliefs, and insecurities we hold beneath the veil of our persona or personality.
 These traumatic experiences and the reactions of the people involved in them, say nothing about us and who we are, though they are processed that way.
 These experiences leave an indelible mark on us in the form of an internal narrative we create about them, which is usually very self-deprecating and filled with limiting beliefs we have about ourselves.
 Sub-consciously this creates unhealthy, negative patterns of behaviors that are reactive in nature and work against us as we grow into adulthood.

 During our childhood feeling loved, seen, heard, understood, and accepted is paramount to our development.
 If we are deprived of this, “finding” love and acceptance outside ourselves (since we can’t find it within) becomes our highest aspiration in life.

 This is where our endless search to find acceptance in the eyes of a lover begins, but sadly, this misguided pursuit is rooted in fear, NOT love.
 The search for love, happiness, joy and relevancy have all become external pursuits for the masses.